Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 What diseases are associated with the humerus:

-What tests and diagnostics need to be done for the Humerus:
+What tests and diagnostics need to be performed for the humerus:

 X-ray of the humerus

-Are you worried about something?
-Do you want to know more detailed information about the Humerus or do you need an examination?
-You can book an appointment with a doctor– clinic Eurolaboratory always at your service!
-The best doctors will examine you, advise you, provide the necessary assistance and make a diagnosis. you also can call a doctor at home.
-Clinic Eurolaboratory open for you around the clock.
+Is something bothering you?
+Do you want to know more detailed information about the humerus or do you need an examination?
+You can make an appointment with a doctor– clinic Eurolab always at your service!
+The best doctors will examine you, advise you, provide the necessary assistance and make a diagnosis.
+You can also call a doctor at home.
+Clinic Eurolab open for you around the clock.

 How to contact the clinic:

-Phone of our clinic in Kyiv: (+38 044) 206-20-00 (multichannel).
-The secretary of the clinic will select a convenient day and hour for you to visit the doctor.
+Phone number of our clinic in Kyiv: (+38 044) 206-20-00 (multi-channel).
+The clinic secretary will select a convenient day and time for you to visit the doctor.
 Our coordinates and directions are indicated.
-Look in more detail about all the services of the clinic on her.
+Look in more detail about all the clinic’s services on her.

-You need to be very careful about your overall health.
+It is necessary to take a very careful approach to your overall health.
 There are many diseases that at first do not manifest themselves in our body, but in the end it turns out that, unfortunately, it is too late to treat them.
-To do this, you just need to several times a year be examined by a doctor not only to prevent a terrible disease, but also to maintain a healthy spirit in the body and the body as a whole.
+To do this, you just need to do it several times a year. be examined by a doctor to not only prevent a terrible disease, but also to maintain a healthy spirit in the body and the organism as a whole.

 If you want to ask a doctor a question, use the online consultation section, perhaps you will find answers to your questions there and read self care tips.
-If you are interested in reviews about clinics and doctors, try to find the information you need at.
-Also register on the medical portal Eurolaboratory to keep up to date with the latest news and information updates about the Humerus on the site, which will be automatically sent to you by mail.
+If you are interested in reviews about clinics and doctors, try to find the information you need on.
+Also register on the medical portal Eurolab, to be constantly aware of the latest news and updates about the Humerus on the site, which will be automatically sent to you by email.

 Other anatomical terms starting with the letter "P":